Team254/cheesy-arena/README.md

 **For participants and spectators:**

+* Same network isolation and security as the official FIRST FMS
-* No-lag goal/pedestal lighting and realtime scoring
+* No-lag realtime scoring
 * Team stack lights and sevent-segment display are replaced by an LCD screen, which shows team info before the match and realtime scoring and timer during the match
 * Smooth-scrolling rankings display
 * Direct publishing of schedule, results, and rankings to The Blue Alliance